Career Resource Center

 This group meets every other week with local Muslims who desire to build peace and friendship across our cultures.
 There are also a number of larger fellowship events throughout the year.
 Contact Greg Buell.

 Throughout the year the Deacon Board and other ministries will sponsor events to support the Northfield Township Food Pantry.
 Previous examples include: children at VBS collected over 100 canned goods, and community members donated during the Christmas Tree Lighting Event.
 In 2019, the Souper Bowl of Caring collected 1468 items for the Pantry and $150 in donations.
 For more information, contact Kara Haravon.

 PADS Crisis Services

 Providing Advocacy, Dignity & Shelter.
 From October to April, First Presbyterian Church Deerfield will be a host site for a PADS Shelter to serve the homeless.
 PADS (which stands for “Providing Advocacy, Dignity and Shelter”) provides emergency shelter and supportive services to individuals and families with children experiencing homelessness in Lake County.
-They offer a safe environment with a comprehensive and proven approach to enhancing the quality of life for those experiencing homelessness and those living at risk of becoming homeless.Contact Rev. Greg Buell, firstname.lastname@example.org for more information.
+They offer a safe environment with a comprehensive and proven approach to enhancing the quality of life for those experiencing homelessness and those living at risk of becoming homeless.Contact Rev. Greg Buell, email@example.com.
+To sign up to serve go here.

 Rev. Samuel Akhtar is a Presbyterian pastor of Pakistani descent supported by the Village Church.
 His mission is to build Presbyterian fellowship of Pakistani Christian immigrants in the Chicago area.
 Currently, the South Asian Fellowship worships on Sunday afternoons at First Presbyterian in Deerfield, IL.